Mjz86/String/README.md

 to its encoding; ASCII is like the standard C implementation).

-the mutatable iteration and null terminator requirements are for the other properties , usually its better to  use the wrappers when needed on the fly , and use the main string ( or `implace_string` if beneficial) for storage or passing around.
+the mutatable iteration and null terminator requirements are for the other properties , usually its better to  use the  other template prams when needed on the fly , and use the main string ( or `implace_string` if beneficial) for storage or passing around.

 * how i think of this :